-Currently the building is four-storey, built of basalt stone.
-All store ceilings have a wooden structure and support themselves on timber poles.
-Individual levels are connect by stairs in the form of ladders based on ceiling beams.
-A crane was installed inside the Lubań warehouse to allow goods to be loaded or unloaded.
-Traces of the construction elements of the crane are still visible today.
-Originally, there had to be a room for the writer and a scale at the ground floor level.
-The main gate, vaulted with stone blocks, was placed on the north-eastern side of the building.
+Inside, all the warehouse ceilings received a wooden structure and rested on wooden poles.
+The individual levels were connected by stairs in the form of ladders leaning against the ceiling beams.
+There was a crane installed inside the warehouse in Lubań, which enabled loading and unloading of goods.
+Originally, there had to be a room for the writer and a weight room on the ground floor.
+The main entrance in the form of two identical, segmental portals was created on the north side of the building.